pnkraemer/tueplots/README.md

-# moml-plots
+# TUEplots

-Plotting data for scientific papers, purely based on matplotlib.
+Plot-configurations for scientific publications, purely based on matplotlib.